 The “TONE” is the Message…Program to Enhance Customer Service Quality

-If you truly want to have a world class center this model need to be flipped on its head.
+If you truly want to have a world-class center this model needs to be flipped on its head.

 “THE TONE IS THE MESSAGE”

 A delight for me is that certain element that makes great customer service representatives.
 It’s the tone in the voice that wants to give quality; it’s an actual thought process as to truly wanting to assists that customer as if it was a family member they are helping.
 It’s a quality call flow process that meets a customer’s needs.

 The great associates can tell a customer “NO” and still be thanked.
 Most are not born with this skill it but it can be educated into associates.

 The first thing that you need to attack when looking to change the quality of your calls would be to listen to as many associates/calls you can, make no changes, just listen.
 It is OK to get frustrated.
 Remember this is the stuff we need to fix.

 So many call center managers don’t monitor and many do not know what they are listening for (another topic for another day).
 You want to get a good feel for the different types of calls that you take and how your associates respond to these calls.
 This would include meeting with all call center middle management as well to get as much feedback as possible and to get them on board to understand how we are going to raise our quality standards.